Kuchiriel/about-me/README.md

 ##### Other
 >
-    * DevOps (scalable, fault tolerant and high performance infrastructure.
+    * DevOps (Scalable, fault tolerant and high performance infrastructure.
 CoreOS, Docker Compose and Rkt)
     * Evaluation, installation and maintenance of computers (Hardware)
     * Virtualization (Hyper-V, QEMU, Virtual Box and VMWare)
     * Graphic Design and Imaging (Fireworks)